tu-delft-library/il-master-thesis-guide/book/intro.md

 # Introduction

-Welcome to the Information Literacy Master Thesis Guide.
-This guide was created to be used as a reference for all the information literacy skills you need during your master thesis process.
+Welcome to the Master Thesis Guide for Information Skills!
+This guide was created to be used as a reference for all the information skills you need during your master thesis process.

 The guide has two goals:
 - Recapping basic information skills you will have learned during your bachelor (for TU Delft bachelor students; as part of the Information Literacy 1 and Information Literacy 2 courses)